isir/greta-lgpl/README.md

 Greta (LGPL version, this repository) is licensed under the GNU LGPL v3 (the master branch of the GitHub repository).

-If you want to use Greta with latest version with GPL license, please visit [HERE](https://github.com/isir/greta)
+If you want to use Greta with latest functionalities with GPL license, please visit [HERE](https://github.com/isir/greta)